 It seems too nice, we will have to be attentive and see if they really fulfill everything they promised.
 For the moment you can look for more information on their website: https://www.kuaiwear.com/.

 The Dash of Bragi

-I still have a headset.
-In this case, the model in question is the "The Dash" model from Bragi.
-Like the Kuai headset, it has an optical pulse sensor and can transmit your heart rate via Bluetooth Smart to a paired device.
-It also has an internal accelerometer capable of measuring rhythm and distance.
-It is waterproof, so you can also listen to music in the pool (or shower).
+I continue with headphones.
+In this case, the model in question is the "The Dash" model from the Bragi brand.
+Like the Kuai headphones, they have an optical pulse sensor and can transmit your heart rate via Bluetooth Smart to a paired device.
+They also have an internal accelerometer capable of measuring pace and distance.
+They are submersible, so you can also listen to music in the pool (or in the shower).

 The most remarkable thing is that both headphones are totally independent from each other.
 There is no cable connection between left and right, it's all wireless.
 As for the control of the different functions, it is done through a touch panel in the headphone itself, where you will have to slide and press to access the different options of its menu.

 In addition to playing music via Bluetooth, they also have memory for storing your songs, 3GB in total, and they have external noise reduction capability, although when thinking about sports I think it would be ideal to have that function off.

 Their price is 299 euros and they are very close to being able to send the first units.
 You can find more information on their website: http://www.bragi.com/.